-Museum of Art, Architecture and Technology - MAAT
+Museum of Art, Architecture and Technology

-The MAAT – Museum of Art, Architecture and Technology, opened its doors to the public in 2016.
-Presenting itself as a new cultural centre in the city of Lisbon, the MAAT represents an ambition to host national and international exhibitions with contributions by contemporary artists, architects and thinkers.
+The MAAT – Museum of Art, Architecture and Technology, opened in 2016, is a cultural centre in the city of Lisbon that represents an ambition to host national and international exhibitions with contributions by contemporary artists, architects and thinkers.
 It is a space for debate, critical thinking and international dialogue, which offers an intense and diverse programme conceived for all audiences and ages.